 Selected Student Supervising

 - Feješ Dominik – Automatic Gaze-based Determination of Player’s Experience with Video Games.
-Ongoing
+Defended 2021

 - Hepner Enrik – Analytical Tool for Recording and Analysis of Eye Movement Data for Video Games Usability Testing.
-Ongoing
+Defended 2021

 - Smolová Alexandra – Analysis of Driver Behavior when Distracted by Mobile Communication using Eye Tracking.
 Defended 2020